 Trespass and your business

-Under the new 2023 Trespass Act, an occupier can remove and exclude a person from a place by giving a:
+Under the Trespass Act 2023, an occupier or other authorised person can remove and exclude a person from a premises.

 Failure to comply with a direction or warning is an offence.